h5bp/html5-boilerplate/docs/about-this-repo.md

 we like to experiment with new GitHub features.
 Our current configuration might help you figure out some things you want to do in your own projects.

+### General Configuration

+This section outlines the basic configuration options we use.

+* We have a stub of a Wiki still, so we have wikis turned on.
+The most interesting page that remains is a history of the project written several years ago.
+* We use the Issues feature heavily.
+We don't yet have Issue Templates set up, but we do have adding them as an issue, so we'll take advantage of them at some point.
+* Discussions are enabled, but they haven't been very useful so far.

 ### Pull Requests

 The most visible portion of our configuration is the way we handle pull